MINIX: Intel's Hidden In-chip Operating System - Slashdot

 Re: (Score:2)

-Overblown -- oh and AMD isn't any better (Score:3, Interesting)
+Overblown -- oh and AMD isn't any better (Score:5, Informative)

 This stuff is overblown since these management engines are only ever active in a limited set of corporate environments where out-of-band management is a huge plus that actually improves security by not requiring your IT drone to physically access every system even if it's turned off.